Who I’m Looking For:

 Was that dripping sticky sweet enough for you?
 Good.

 I love this lady.
-I'm going to marry her, and all of you are going to have to put up with me and my gushing for the rest of time.
+I'm going to marry her, and all of you are going to have to put up with me and my gushing for the rest of my time on earth.
 It's gonna be great.

 They met at work, and for years fluttered around each other's lives without ever being in each other's lives.